berciktymule/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image1]

+Driven by the review I decided to convert to grayscale, but I must say that I can't see a drop in training time or final accuracy.

 ###Design and Test a Model Architecture

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.